 Currency risk arises from financial instruments that are denominated in a currency other than the Canadian dollar.
 The Company is exposed to the risk that the value of securities denominated in other currencies will fluctuate due to changes in exchange rates.
 When the value of the Canadian dollar falls in relation to foreign currencies, then the value of foreign investments rise.
-When the value of the Canadian dollar falls in relation dollar rises, the value of foreign investments fall.
+When the value of the Canadian dollar rises, the value of foreign investments fall.